 Library staff members will actively intervene if they observe anyone accessing sites that appear to be obscene or pornographic, or if others report such behavior to them.
 Customers will be asked to exit such web sites immediately; further action may be taken.

 While customers may download information onto USB flash drives, no software may be loaded onto the Library’s computers.

-The Chief Executive Officer of the Library shall assure that effective procedures are in existence to implement this Internet Use Policy of the Library.
+The President and CEO shall assure that effective procedures are in existence to implement this Internet Use Policy of the Library